ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Oblivious Relay and Gateway Resources can identify when requests use the same configuration by matching the key ID from the key configuration or the Oblivious Gateway Resource URI.
-The Oblivious Gateway Resource might use the source address of requests to correlate requests that use an oblivious relay resource run by the same operator.
-If the Oblivious Gateway Resource is willing to use trial decryption, requests can be further separated into smaller groupings based on the keys that are used.
+The oblivious gateway resource might use the source address of requests to correlate requests that use an oblivious relay resource run by the same operator.
+If the oblivious gateway resource is willing to use trial decryption, requests can be further separated into smaller groupings based on the keys that are used.